mpostol/OPC-UA-OOI/Networking/SemanticData/README.md

 ## Architecture

 The library is designed to be a foundation for developing application programs that are parties of message centric communication pattern.
-The diagram presents relationship between the `DataMangement` library and other communication parties where the library is expanded to provide custom functionality.
+The diagram presents relationship between the `DataManagement` library and other communication parties where the library is expanded to provide custom functionality.

 ![Architecture](../../CommonResources/Media/DataManagementGeneralization.png)